kacperbylicki/netguru_recruitment_movie_api_task/README.md

     }
     ```

-    If User will not provide Authorization header or x-access-cookie is not set You'll get response as:
+    If User not provided Authorization header or x-access-cookie is not set, You'll get response as:

     ```
     Status: 400 Bad Request

     {
         "error": "invalid_payload"
     }